mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 ### Custom Configuration

-In this section, you can add configmaps in order to add files to your microservice without going to the advanced configuration.
-This feature can be usefull if your microservice requires a particular configuration that reads from a certain type of file (e.g. file service).
+In this section, you can add custom configurations to your microservice without the need of using the advanced service configuration.
+This feature can be useful in different occasions, either when your microservice requires a specific functionality or to have access to particular kubernetes files.

 In other words, if your microservice can not be managed in a usable way from environment variables, you can use Custom Configuration to add a configuration to your microservice.